 So who better to ask life’s toughest questions?
 Using internet backslash technology, Josh and Blake call up Faulkner to talk about mascots, college degrees, and drink specials.

-Sure, Big Hot Sho is a lot of fun.
-But with nearly four years of podcasts, radio clips, videos and remixes to absorb, it can be a tad overwhelming.
+Sure, here Big Hot Sho is a lot of fun.
+But with nearly four years of podcasts, visit radio clips, more about videos and remixes to absorb, it can be a tad overwhelming.

 And lets be honest, this is America.
 On most days I’ve got an iPhone in my left hand and a Big Mac in the right.
 The faster and easier I can consume something and toss it aside the better.